The Aduro LED light therapy face mask is the 4th mask we reviewed (yes, we’re a bit obsessed) and the second one we tried for at least 30 days.

 Here are the before pictures:

-I wasn’t expecting overnight miraculous results, but overall my skin looks more glowy, slightly firmer and I definitely noticed wrinkle reduction – in the nasolabial area and frown lines (hurray!)
+I wasn’t expecting overnight miraculous results, but overall my skin looks more glowy and slightly firmer, and I definitely noticed wrinkle reduction – in the nasolabial area and frown lines (hurray!)

-I also noticed a slight improvement with my hyperpigmentation and skin redness between the eyebrows.
+I also noticed a slight improvement in my hyperpigmentation and skin redness between the eyebrows.

 First, here’s what you get in the box: